box/box-typescript-sdk-gen/docs/fileVersions.md

 ## Restore file version

 Restores a specific version of a file after it was deleted.
-Don&#x27;t use this endpoint to restore Box Notes, as it works with file formats such as PDF, DOC,
+Don't use this endpoint to restore Box Notes, as it works with file formats such as PDF, DOC,
 PPTX or similar.